How To Have Things To Say To Someone You're Dating Or Good Friends With

 I'll give my thoughts on some obstacles to putting this idea into practice.

-If you're close to someone, they're interested in hearing most of the things you have to say
+If you're close to someone, they're interested in hearing most of what you have to say

-Some people think the things they have to say are trivial and important, or that they'd bore their audience.
+Some people think the things they have to say are trivial or boring.
 It's okay to share more fine-grained information with a good friend or partner because, since they're close to you, they're generally open in hearing about it.
-Maybe the same dialogue would be dull if it was coming from a stranger, but it's coming from you, their good buddy/significant other, so they find it interesting.
+They want a window into your head and to be included in your world.
+Maybe the same material would be tedious if it was coming from a stranger, but it's coming from you, their good buddy/significant other, so they find it interesting.
 If someone is close to you they want to know what's going on in your life, and how you're feeling about it.
 They want to know what makes you tick, and what you think about various things.
 They've already decided they think your worldview and opinions are worthwhile, otherwise they wouldn't have wanted to get to know you as well as they did.

 Naturally there are limits to this.
 Everyone has subjects they'll never be particularly fascinated by, even if on another level they think it's cute that the other person is passionate about them.
 For example, a guy's girlfriend may think it's endearing when he tells her about the books he's reading, but glazes over when he talks for more than a few minutes about the sports he's following.
 Over time in each of your relationships you'll tend to figure out which topics are best to avoid going on about too much.